neachdainn/nng-rs/README.md

 ### Rust Version Requirements

 The current version requires **Rustc v1.36 or greater**.
-In general, this crate should always be able to compile with the Rustc version available on the oldest Ubuntu LTS release.
+In general, this crate should always be able to compile with the Rustc version available on the oldest currently-supported Ubuntu LTS release.
-Any change that requires a newer Rustc version will always be considered a breaking change and this crate's version number will be bumped accordingly.
+Changes to the minimum required Rustc version will only be considered a breaking change if the newly required version is not available on the oldest currently-supported Ubuntu LTS release.

+**NOTE:** This does not necessarily mean that this crate will build without installing packages on Ubuntu LTS, as NNG currently requires a version of CMake (v3.13) that is newer than the one available in the LTS repositories.

 ### Features